Why You Need To Clean Your Hot Tub

-How to drain your hot tub using a hose
+How to drain a hot tub with a hose

-This is the cheapest way to drain your hot tub.
-A garden hose is a good choice for owners of small hot tubs or for anyone who has enough time and need not hurry with draining.
+This is the cheapest way to clean your hot tub.
+A garden hose is a good choice for owners of small hot tubs or for anyone who has enough time and need not hurry with cleaning hot tub.

-Do not try to speed up the draining process by using a hot tub pump.
+Do not try to speed up the cleaning process by using a hot tub pump.
 This means running the spa pump without any water, which can damage the pump.

-The disadvantage of the hose method is that the water won’t drain completely.
+The disadvantage of the hose method is that the water won’t clean completely.
 Some hard-to-reach places, like seats and footwell, will retain water.

-Here are the six steps to drain the hot tub with a hose:
+Here are the six steps how to drain the hot tub with a hose:

 - Turn off the circuit breaker that connects to the hot tub.